stevie6410/SWI/docs/specification.md

 Last Modified By and Created On.
 Also there would be a button to open the SWI edit screen and SWI viewer.

 ## Create / Edit SWI
-This screen would is used soley for the creation and modification of the SWIs.
+This screen is used soley for the creation and modification of the SWIs.
 It is not intended as the display view.
 This structure means that we can have more control over the display of the SWIs and also simplify the data entry and validation.

 The SWI document is broken into the following sections: